ESKA17/jusan-cli/README.md

-Open terminal in the folder or navigate using cd command to this directory.
+Open terminal in the folder or navigate using cd command to MyFile.jar directory.
 Run "java -jar MyFile.jar" command.
-Enjoy my program!
+Enjoy the program!